Jaideepm08/Data_Labs_assignment/README.md

 #### Glare detection from image metadata

-To detect whether an image has glare or not using computer vision on high resolution images is very computationaly expensive when you are dealing with thousands of images.
-To overcome this, we can make use of the image metadata to determine the posibilty of it having glare or not.
+To detect whether an image has a glare or not using computer vision on high-resolution images is very computationally expensive when you are dealing with thousands of images.
+To overcome this, we can make use of the image metadata to determine the possibility of it having glare or not.
 The metadata contains:

 - “lat”: a float between -90 to 90 that shows the latitude in which the image was taken